wiesoauch/populate-quickpick/README.md

 		]
 ```

-If you call the task `My Task`, a QuickPick window will.
+If you call the task `My Task`, a QuickPick window will appear.
 It lists the options provided in `myFile`.
 The selected option is then echoed.

 This allows to easily pass an argument from within VSC to a python script and much more.